newrelic/docs-website/src/data-dictionary/events/ContainerSample/memorySwapOnlyUsageBytes.md

   - ContainerSample
 ---

 The amount of swap memory the container is using.
-This memory does not include non-swap memory.
+This memory doesn't include non-swap memory.